MicrosoftDocs/azure-video-indexer/azure-video-indexer/includes/transparency-observed-people-tracking-matched-faces.md

 title: transparency observed people tracking and matched faces
 ---

-## Observed people tracking and matched faces transparency notes
+## Observed people tracking and matched faces

 - People are generally not detected if they appear small (minimum person height is 100 pixels).
 - Maximum frame size is FHD